paz-sh/paz/README.md

 This will bring up a three-node CoreOS Vagrant cluster and install Paz on it.
 Note that it may take 10 minutes or more to complete.

+For extra debug output, run with `DEBUG=1` environment variable set.

 ### DigitalOcean

 Paz has been tested on Digital Ocean but there isn't currently an install script for it.
 It shouldn't take much, just be sure to edit the PAZ_DNSIMPLE_* values in `digitalocean/user-data`.
 Stay tuned...